Sometimes our jobs require us to work away from home for long periods of times.

 Reunions can be just as hard as parting.
 When you are reunited, conflict can arise as the two of you have different ideas of how this time together should be spent.
 ‘I spend two weeks offshore and two weeks at home.
 When I get back we argue a lot about how clean the house is.
-I don’t always want to get straight into housework after working solid for two weeks without a day off.
+I don’t always want to get straight into housework after working solidly for two weeks without a day off.
 But when I do start cleaning, my girlfriend complains because she says that I should be spending my time with her,’ says CoupleConnection user Ryan.

 Despite initial tensions, many couples manage to make the most of the time they have together.

 Some take every opportunity to spend time with each other: ‘When I get back home, we love going to dinner and movies.
-I drive him to and from University – we do pretty much everything together to maximise the time we have,’ continues Kenny.
+I drive him to and from University – we do pretty much everything together to maximize the time we have,’ continues Kenny.

-For more help and advice on how to cope with long distance relationships, visit our Couples Living Apart microsite.
+For more help and advice on how to cope with long-distance relationships, visit our Couples Living Apart microsite.